ryadmi/game-of-life-ryad_mimouni-CDOF2/README.md

 Implementation of Conway's Game of Life

-Welcome to ryadmi's "Game of Life" implementation.
+Welcome to Ryad_MIMOUNI's "Game of Life" implementation.